Table of Contents

 What does the idle control valve do?

 In case you aren’t familiar with the term, idling is when the engine is left running but the car stays still.
+To keep the engine running smoothly at a steady speed during these moments, your vehicle relies on a component known as the idle air control (IAC) valve.
 The idle air control (IAC) valve plays a key role in ensuring that the engine idles smoothly and at a consistent RPM.
 It is located on the car throttle body, which regulates the amount of air flowing into the engine for combustion and, consequently, the speed of the motor.
 The more you press on the accelerator pedal, the more air the throttle releases into the intake manifold, increasing the engine power.
 Releasing the pedal will reduce the airflow and RPM.
 When idling, the IAC valve essentially takes over, supplying enough air to keep the motor running stably and prevent stalling.

 ESEN SKV Adjusting Potentiometer, idle mixture